-Terra Trevor is an essayist, memoirist and nonfiction writer of a diverse body of work and a contributing author of 10 books.
-She writes from a mixed race perspective.
+Terra Trevor is an essayist, memoirist and nonfiction writer of a diverse body of work.
 Her stories illuminate our humanity, remind us to be open, to connect, to hope, to question, or bring change.
-She is the author of Pushing up the Sky, a mother's story, and is at work on a collection of stories about love and friendships within a circle of elder Native women.
+She writes from a mixed race perspective and is a contributor to 10 books, including The People Who Stayed: Southeastern Indian Writing After Removal (University of Oklahoma Press), and Children of the Dragonfly: Native American Voices On Child Custody and Education (The University of Arizona Press).
+She is the author of Pushing up the Sky, a mother's story and is at work on a collection of stories tracing her journey as a young mixed blood Native woman into elder hood.

 Author photo by Lawrence K. Ho